 To create an API Key for collecting events using the Cato GraphQL integration, go to the Cato Networks portal and follow these directions:

-1. Set up an AWS S3 bucket following the directions given in the Configuring the AWS S3 Bucket section of the Integrating Cato Events with AWS S3 article.
+To configure your Cato deployment to store your logs in an AWS S3 bucket, first set up an AWS S3 bucket following the directions given in the Configuring the AWS S3 Bucket section of the Integrating Cato Events with AWS S3 article.
 Take note of the bucket data, it will be needed for setting up your Cato deployment and later the integration.
+Then, log in to your Cato Network portal and follow these directions:

 In the package, you will find the script required to run the integration.
 To use the script, you must locate yourself on the path selected for deployment ( <cato_lumu_root> ).
 Specific directions are included in the next sections.